NVIDIAGameWorks/NvCloth/README.md

 edit ./NvCloth/scripts/locate_win8sdk.bat to point to the windows SDK (C:\Program Files (x86)\Windows Kits\8.1 by default)

-Run ./CmakeGenerateAll.bat to generate the visual studio solution files in ./compiler/vcXXwinXX-cmake/
+Run ./CmakeGenerateAll.bat to generate the visual studio solution files in ./compiler/vcXXwinXX-cmake/ Run ./samples/CmakeGenerateProjects.bat to generate the visual studio solution files in ./samples/compiler/vcXXwinXX-cmake/

 For osx:
 Download and install cmake 3.4 and add the cmake binary to your path.